 Training.
 Fiduciary regulations emphasize the need for proper training of advisors before making best interest recommendations.
 The insurance industry has broken this down into three levels: training on the best interest standard, training on product types, and training about specific products.
 As your expert insurance partner, the Palladium Group team receives regular training in each of these areas.

 Forms.
 Forms should be designed to gather the necessary client information to know your customer to determine product or strategy best for your client.
 This approach could mean different forms for different situations — general client intake, rollovers, 1035s, conversions, and more.

 Forms management.
 Forms should be organized to ensure the proper documents are used.

 Disclosures.
 Clients need to receive disclosures.
 Generally, regulations treat disclosures similarly, but there are notable differences between fixed and variable products.
 Insurance carriers typically provide the disclosures for fixed products.
 Insurance carriers and broker-dealers provide disclosures for variable products.

 Documentation.
 Always document the file.
 There should be a description demonstrating why a product or strategy is best for the client, the application, and broker-dealer client profile (if applicable), along with supporting documentation like the illustration and product comparisons.

 Set Up for Success, Insured: The Series

 Expanding your fiduciary knowledge alongside Palladium Group’s easy, education-oriented process adds continual value for you and your clients.
-As we continue to expand on more throughout the Set Up for Success, Insured series, you can have confidence your adherence to your fiduciary duty extends to all areas of your practice – including life insurance and annuities planning.
-Next month, keep an eye out as Palladium Group dives into a facet of the fiduciary duty that is all-encompassing: transparency.
+As we continue to expand on more throughout the Set Up for Success, Insured series, you can have confidence your adherence to your fiduciary duty extends to all areas of your practice — including life insurance and annuities planning.
+Keep an eye out as Palladium Group dives into the DOL fiduciary rule enforcement, which took place on February 1, 2022.